 You would notice that most of the technologies have an overlap in terms of capabilities (functional and technical) and it tends to create a natural confusion for any enterprise architect team to provide guidance on tool fitment.

 I would assume that a company like SAP would have consolidated their portfolio around these technologies but apparently it is either it has been a slow process at their end or that their internal strategy once again is so SAPcentric that they seem to spawn parallel products with overlapping capabilities.

-A closer look might reveal that at times these products are very scenario specific, catering to distinct use cases.
-Say for example Gateway – I have often wondered, wouldn’t it have been better that the capability of exposing SAP business data as ODATA services be a part of the Process Orchestration (SAP PO) suite, driving consolidation?
-But for two reasons, Gateway now has a strong fitment in the landscape, one being the fact that not all ERP customers would have a SAP PO licence and the other being that specific use case Gateway looks to target that is enabling business data as lightweight APIs (ODATA) for the consumption of primarily UIs.
+A closer look might reveal that at times these products are very scenario-specific, catering to distinct use cases.
+Say for example Gateway – I have often wondered, wouldn’t it have been better than the capability of exposing SAP business data as ODATA services be a part of the Process Orchestration (SAP PO) suite, driving consolidation?
+But for two reasons, Gateway now has a strong fitment in the landscape, one being the fact that not all ERP customers would have a SAP PO license and the other being that specific use case Gateway looks to target that is enabling business data as lightweight APIs (ODATA) for the consumption of primarily UIs.

 But having said the above, SAP comes out very strongly with their portfolio and the set of technology tools provides one with an exhaustive capability list spanning most needs of enterprise integration.